snails-as-sustainable-food-header.jpg

 The reasons consumers haven’t taken to eating snails on a large scale are similar to those stopping them from eating insects - lack of familiarity and cultural taboos.
 Since the demand is uncertain, farmers are hesitant to invest in heliciculture.3 For now, snail meat is more widely used as animal feed for poultry, pigs, and even fish.
 Indirectly, this helps in lowering the carbon footprint of meat produced from these animals since growing snails is more sustainable than several other types of animal feed.

-Given the rising environmental cost of producing sufficient amounts of protein-rich food from traditional animal sources, consumers have gradually shifted towards plant-based sources which are generally less resource-intensive.2 However, such a shift could adversely impact the nutritional state of the human population.
-To prevent this, it is important to identify alternative, abundant, and affordable sources of protein of animal origin.2 Already being accepted among many cultures, snails make a strong case to become the next mainstream option for those seeking more sustainable animal protein sources.
+Given the rising environmental cost of producing sufficient amounts of protein-rich food from traditional animal sources, consumers have gradually shifted towards plant-based sources, which are generally less resource-intensive.2 However, such a shift could adversely impact the nutritional state of the human population.
+To prevent this, it is important to identify alternative, abundant, and affordable sources of protein of animal origin.2 Already accepted among many cultures, snails make a strong case to become the next mainstream option for those seeking more sustainable animal protein sources.

 Related articles